 I realize this is a lot of information here, but getting out of debt and staying out of debt is big deal.
 You want to make sure you take the time to do it right so you can become debt free and stay that way.

-I’ve laid out the plan for how to get out of debt here for you.
+While there are various ways to get out of debt, I’ve laid out the plan for how to get out of debt here for you.
 It’s now up to you to implement it and take control of your spending.
 So take your time when reading through the various solutions I listed and really work to figure out which one makes the most sense for you.
 You should be able to easily disregard a couple of them based on your personal situation.

 From there, look at the pros and cons of each and then think about yourself and what you would need to get out of debt.
 Do you think you need or want someone to hold your hand or do you think you would be able to do it on your own?
 Answering this question will help guide you in the right direction.